Skip to main content

 Pandebono

-Colombian cheese bread made with cassava flour, corn flour, and fresh cheese.
-Gluten-free and perfect with morning coffee.
-A breakfast staple in Valle del Cauca.
+Cheese bread made from cassava flour, corn flour, and fresh cheese.
+It's gluten-free and made for dunking in morning coffee, a breakfast fixture in Valle del Cauca.

 Allergens: